 An enduring link to the past, paper dolls chronicle fashion trends as well as the history of illustration, graphic design and printing techniques.
 These fragile paper playthings accurately record social changes, illustrate attitudes and societal perceptions, and in the case of African Americans often depict the caricatures and racial stereotypes that defined their place, role and status in society.
 Paper dolls in comic strips, political cartoons, greeting cards, magazines, books and box sets, and as advertising premiums, particularly those produced in the mid-1800s through the mid-1900s, commonly depict people of African ancestry in subservient roles as content cooks, rotund mammies, fat-lipped butlers, wild savages, eye-popping sambos, grinning buffoons, and scary little picaninnies in tattered clothes.
 It wasn’t until the early 1960s, fueled by the power of the black pride movement and the sustained campaign for civil rights, that paper dolls began reflecting more realistic and varied images of African Americans.

-Based on the extensive collection of more than 300 black paper dolls from the United States, Canada, Europe and Africa, “Two Hundred Years of Black Paper Dolls” is currently on exhibit at The National Museum of Toys and Miniatures and has been exhibited at the Smithsonian Anacostia Museum, the Craft and Folk Art Museum in Los Angeles, The National Museum of Toys and Miniatures, and Mills College.
+Based on the extensive collection of more than 300 black paper dolls from the United States, Canada, Europe and Africa, “Two Hundred Years of Black Paper Dolls” has been on exhibition at The National Museum of Toys and Miniature, Smithsonian Anacostia Museum, Craft and Folk Art Museum in Los Angeles, and Mills College F.W.
+Olin Library.

 The collection has been featured in the Washington Post, Los Angeles Times, Seattle Times, New Jersey Star Ledger, Sacramento Bee, Oakland Tribune, San Francisco Chronicle, Antiques & Collecting, American Legacy, Ebony, Smithsonian magazine and on NPR News and Notes, CBS, TomJoyner.com, TheRoot.com,Verizon Cable News, HistoryNewsNetwork.com, HuffingtonPost.com, to name a few.